 - Etiquette in the Dojo

-- The relationship between Shite and Uke.
+- Link to: The relationship between Shite and Uke.
 (Shite does the technique while Uke receives the technique.)

 1. Etiquette in the Dojo